DylM0nster22/1lb-vertical-spinner/JOURNAL.md

 # May 25: More cading

-I started with making some basic walls and making it bigger, then I prototyped with different weapon designs before a relized the size of weapon i was trying to use wasnt feasable so then I used smaller ones. overall I didnt make much progress but did decide on a weapon type..
-A axe.
+I started with making some basic walls and making it bigger, then I prototyped with different weapon designs before a relized the size of weapon i was trying to use wasnt feasable so then I used smaller ones. overall I didnt make much progress but did decide on a weapon type, a axe.

 Something like this design
 ![image](https://github.com/user-attachments/assets/3b18aa12-cd9d-4d5d-bd44-daa16449c545)